processone/ejabberd/CONTRIBUTING.md

 ## <a name="cla"></a> Signing the Contributor License Agreement (CLA)

-Upon submmitting a Pull Request, we will ask you to sign our CLA if you haven't done so before.
+Upon submitting a Pull Request, we will ask you to sign our CLA if you haven't done so before.
 It's a quick process, we promise, and you will be able to do it all online

 You can read [ProcessOne Contribution License Agreement][cla] in PDF.